FaceCold/DL_COVID_19_ultrasound_biochemical/README.md

 * MATLAB R2019b

 ## data
 Ultrasound images are in jpg format.
 Biochemical indices are in xlsx format.
+Intermediate files are in txt or mat format.

-### input data
+### Input data
 * To do the scoring task of ultrasound images, ultrasound images in jpg format are expected to be input to our AI model.
+* To do the classification task of mild and severe cases, a txt file containing scoring results of each ultrasound image is expected.
-* To do the prognosis prediction of COVID-19 patients, a xlsx file in following format is expected.
+* To do the prognosis prediction task of COVID-19 patients, a xlsx file in following format is expected.

 | patient ID   | US        |  LYMPH      |  CRP       |  LDH      |  PCT       |  IL-6      |
 | -----:       | -----:    | -----:      | -----:     | -----:    | -----:     | -----:     |